Online therapy for sex addiction, Canadian licence

 The essence of this approach is that instead of perpetuating inner conflict and obsession by trying to strong-arm the self, it helps the client to observe, understand and accept himself, resolve inner conflicts, and move on to finding fulfilment in a way that works instead of futilely pursuing the fantasy represented by an obsession or addiction.
 While some other approaches to addiction, behavioral problems and emotional distress see them as illness or "sin", I see them as less than optimal ways of coping with the vicissitudes of living in an extremely complex--and less than optimal--society.
 However, as addictions and prolonged emotional distress frequently cause illness, it makes sense for psychotherapy and addiction therapy to be covered under medical insurance.

-Virtual sex addiction counselling is available by video or chat (instant messaging) in the following centres and throughout Northern Ontario, as well as all of Ontario, Alberta and Manitoba, and other remote areas in Canada.
+Virtual sex addiction counselling is available by video or chat (instant messaging) in the following centres and throughout Northern Ontario, as well as all of Ontario, Alberta, Manitoba, and remote areas in Canada.

 Northern Ontario centres: